metabase/metabase/docs/troubleshooting-guide/application-database.md

     [etc]
 ```

 Not all H2 errors are recoverable (which is why if you're using H2, _please_ have a backup strategy for the application database file).
-To attempt to recover a corrupted H2 file, try the below.
+To attempt to recover a corrupted H2 file with a recent version of Metabase, try the commands shown below:

 ```
 java -cp metabase.jar org.h2.tools.Recover